huberthomas/gcc-6.3/README.md

 ## Information

-The source is based on the code of [easyname](http://mirror.easyname.at/gnu/gcc/gcc-6.3.0/) and has been modified to compile successfully on Ubuntu 18.04 LTS.
+The source is based on the code of [easyname](http://mirror.easyname.at/gnu/gcc/gcc-6.3.0/) and has been modified to compile successfully.
+Branches for Ubuntu 16.04 LTS and 18.04 LTS are available.

 ## Installation